SkillsUnion/tamkeen-software/docs/3-backend/corejava02/loop_through_arrays.md

-Loops and Accessing arrays

-Create a `LearnLoops.java` file and code along.
+# Loop through an Array and ArrayList

+## Lesson Objectives

+- Learn how to iterate over an Array and ArrayList using for loop with index-based access.

+- Implement the enhanced for-each loop for iterating through an ArrayList

+## Introduction

-To loop over an `Array` or `ArrayList`, we can use a `for` loop.
+To loop over an `Array` or `ArrayList`, we can use a `for` loop and use the length property to specify how many times the loop should run.

+### Create a `LearnLoops.java` file and code along.

 ```java
 int[] scoresList = { 74, 32, 82, 45, 56 };